idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 It's also even suggested that leprousy might be what Lazarus died of, but the timing there is weird if he was already friends with Jesus, who is known for healing lepers.

-Also, John may have outlived Lazarus (the second time), and been more free to use his name more openly when he wrote his gospel than the other three, although he makes it clear that many people already knew about his resurrection by Jesus, which Jesus seems to have intended (likely balancing that as far as he could go without having the authorities actually arrest Lazarus).
+Also, **John may have outlived Lazarus (the second time), and been more free to use his name more openly when he wrote his gospel than the other three**, although he makes it clear that many people already knew about his resurrection by Jesus, which Jesus seems to have intended (likely balancing that as far as he could go without having the authorities actually arrest Lazarus).

 It would make more sense to me if Lazarus was the father of Simon the Pharisee, and Simon was literally the leper, perhaps referred to in the Luke parable by the name of his father (Lazarus, likely a Greek version of Eleazar), and Lazarus originally died from other complications due to being older, but there are many factors so it's difficult to say for sure.
 If so, though, it would make Lazarus a poor candidate to write the latest gospel, and three epistles.